zobayer098/hackathon2025/README.md

     ```
     ⚠️ If you do not increase your quota, you may encounter rate limit issues.
 If needed, you can increase the quota after deployment by editing your model in the Models and Endpoints tab of the [Azure AI Foundry Portal](https://ai.azure.com/).

-3. Provision and deploy all the resources by running the following in get-started-with-ai-agents directory:
+3. Provision and deploy all the resources with public docker image `azdtemplate.azurecr.io/get-start-with-ai-agents:latest` by running the following in get-started-with-ai-agents directory:

     ```shell
     azd up